 Add 2 tablespoons of taco seasoning to a shallow bowl and lower the mahi-mahi into the seasoning.
 Press it into the seasoning on both sides until it is completely coated in a thin layer of seasoning.

 Blackening fish is a great way to get tons of flavor and nice texture.
 The idea is that the seasoning coating the fish “blackens” in the pan and creates a crispy outer crust on the fish.
-The result is smoky, spicy, crispy on the outside and flaky on the inside.

-You can blacken your fish in either a cast iron skillet (preferred) or in any frying pan.
+You can blacken your fish in either a cast iron skillet (preferred) or in any other frying pan.

 Get the oil hot in the pan over medium-high heat for about 3-5 minutes first, before adding the fish.
-I like using coconut oil because of the subtle sweetness of flavor it lends, but if you prefer another cooking oil, that will totally work, too!

 Carefully lower your fish in the hot oil, leaving about an inch of space in between each fillet (I usually just fry 3 at a time).